rolandbernard/rsnlp-project/project_nlp/ideas.md

 > Do not write anything else.
 OR
 > Feel free to show your working out, but ensure you end out answer with the result formatted correctly.

+Decision: I implement and evaluate LLMs on Deal or No Deal.